-As of December 31, 2020, our management, including our principal executive officer and principal financial officer, had evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) pursuant to Rule 13a-15(b) under the Exchange Act.
+As of December 31, 2022, our management, including our principal executive officer and principal financial officer, had evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) pursuant to Rule 13a-15(b) under the Exchange Act.
 Based upon and as of the date of the evaluation, our principal executive officer and principal financial officer concluded that information required to be disclosed is recorded, processed, summarized and reported within the specified periods and is accumulated and communicated to management, including our principal executive officer and principal financial officer, to allow for timely decisions regarding required disclosure of material information required to be included in our periodic SEC reports.
-In connection with the audit of our consolidated financial statements as of and for the years ended December 31, 2017 and 2018, we identified a material weakness in our internal control over financial reporting related to the failure to evaluate or identify the accounting implication of various transactions which was mainly due to the lack of accounting personnel with necessary knowledge and experience related to financial reporting.
-During the year ended December 31, 2019, we designed and implemented processes and internal controls to remediate this material weakness.
-We engaged consultants and added accounting personnel, including a Chief Financial Officer and Controller, with necessary knowledge and experience.
-With the oversight of senior management and our audit committee, we have taken steps to remediate the underlying causes of the average consultants.
-Based on the foregoing, our management determined that our disclosure controls and procedures were effective as of December 31, 2021.
+Based on the foregoing, our management determined that our disclosure controls and procedures were effective as of December 31, 2022.